-- The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The transducer must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
-The lower the noise level, the higher the echosounder gain setting that can be used. - Choose a location with a minimum deadrise angle. - Choose an accessible spot inside the vessel with adequate headroom for the height of the stem and tightening the nut.
+- The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The transducer must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s).
+Install the transducer a minimum of 300 mm (1') from a keel. - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), machinery, other echosounders, and other cables.
+The lower the noise level, the higher the echosounder gain setting that can be used. - Choose a location with a minimal deadrise angle. - Choose an accessible spot inside the vessel with adequate space for the height of the stem and tightening the nut. - Chirp transducer-Mount in a cool well-ventilated area away from the engine to avoid overheating.

-Boat Types (see Figure 1)
+Boat Types (Figure 1)

-- Displacement hull powerboat-Locate 1/3 of the way back along the LWL and 150-300mm (6-12") off the centerline.
-The starboard side of the hull where the propeller blades are moving downward is preferred. - Planing hull powerboat-Mount well aft near the centerline and well inboard of the first set of lifting strakes to insure that it is in contact with the water at high speeds.
-The starboard side of the hull where the propeller blades are moving downward is preferred.
+- Displacement hull powerboat-Locate 1/3 of the way along the LWL and 150-300mm (6-12") off the centerline.
+The side of the hull where the propeller blades are moving downward is preferred. - Planing hull powerboat-Mount well aft near the centerline and well inboard of the first set of lifting strakes to ensure that it is in contact with the water at high speeds.
+The side of the hull where the propeller blades are moving downward is preferred.

 Outboard and I/O-Mount just forward and to the side of the engine(s).